GoVanguard/compliance-hipaa-softwaredev/04 HIPAA Security Rule.md

 #### Device and Media Controls

 + Disposal (required): Implement policies and procedures to address the final disposition of ePHI, and/or the hardware or electronic media on which it is stored.
+Please see the [HHS's Article "Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals"](https://www.hhs.gov/hipaa/for-professionals/breach-notification/guidance/index.html)
 + Media Re-Use (required): Implement procedures for removal of ePHI from electronic media before the media are made available for re-use.
 + Accountability (addressable): Maintain a record of the movements of hardware and electronic media and any person responsible therefore.
 + Data Backup and Storage (addressable): Create a retrievable, exact copy of ePHI, when needed, before movement of equipment.